Toss halved 1 cup potatoes with 2 tablespoons olive oil, sea salt , black pepper, and a pinch of ¼ teaspoon caraway seeds.

 Heat a large skillet over medium-high heat until hot.

-Add the neutral oil.
-When the oil is shimmering, add the shaved beef in a loose, even layer.
+Add the 2 tabelspoons neutral oil.
+When the oil is shimmering, add the 1 lb shaved beef steak in a loose, even layer.
 Work in batches if needed so it sears rather than steams.

 Season lightly with salt and pepper.
 Let it sit for 30-60 seconds so the first side gets a bit of color, then toss or flip it over.
 The beef should turn from raw red to just-opaque brown.
 This happens quickly with thin slices (1–3 minutes total per batch).